Sean Nightingale, Computer Systems and Operations Manager

-I grew up in Guernsey and my brother used to run a computer shop.
+My brother used to run a computer shop.
 I was in the fortunate position of finishing work at 1.30pm on a Friday, and I would end up down at the shop with him and spend the rest of the afternoon talking about computers and getting to know how things worked.
 This was back in the early days when CDROM drives were brand new, and we’d often spend our evenings tinkering with new products.
 I’ve always had a keen interest in setting things up myself, and I managed to find an opportunity to take an IT job where my boss was looking for staff who could relate to their target customers who may find it difficult to get information on how things worked.
 This was a steep learning curve for me, but I managed to pick up a great deal of depth core knowledge and now have 21 years’ experience in a wide variety of IT, mostly within the charity sector.

 What brought you to DPAG?

-I’d been working several IT jobs in various charities over the years and came to the end of a big stint in one charity called Viva for 10 years.
+I’d been working several IT jobs in various charities over the years and came to the end of a big stint in one charity for 10 years.
 I’d managed to reach the top as IT Manager and was looking for my next opportunity to progress.
 An opportunity came up in the University’s Surgical Sciences Department, which was great as my wife and I had a 6 month old baby at the time and this was based only ten minutes away from home.
 During my time there, I met DPAG’s Head of Administration and Finance, Tania Boyt, and she told me there was a new post available here.
 They were looking to develop the front end of the team and create a strong service desk, which appealed to me so I applied.

 What were your first impressions of DPAG?